maxrousseau/pfla/paper/paper.md

 drawn from this method.

-Accuracy of the image processing can be visualized by inspecting detected faces and landmarks (Figure 1).
-The program outputs a histogram of mean Euclidean distances from the baseline for each group (Figure 2).
+Accuracy of the image processing can be visualized by inspecting detected faces and landmarks.
+The program outputs a histogram of mean Euclidean distances from the baseline for each group (Figure 1).

 ![Mean Euclidean Distance Output Histogram](histo_02.png)